Isaak Lalayants: Return to Russia

 On the advice of Lenin, in February 1904, the agents of the Central Committee of the party Vatslav Vorovsky, Lalayants, Kulyabko and K. O. Levitsky, create the Southern Bureau of the Central Committee of the RSDLP in Odessa, which unites the work of the Odessa, Ekaterinoslav, and Nikolayev committees and establishes links with the Northern Bureau.

 The Southern Bureau launches an active campaign for the convocation of the third RSDLP congress.
 Lalayants is at the center of this all-party work.
 He takes an active part in the compilation, printing and distribution of the detailed resolution of the Odessa Committee of the RSDLP, which sharply condemns "both the nature of the struggle of the Mensheviks and the methods used by them in this struggle".
 It is pointed out that the only way out of this 'intolerable situation' is "the fastest convocation of the Third Congress, which alone can put an end to this completely abnormal state".
 The Odessa Committee urges the rest of the party's committees to adhere to its demand for the convocation of the Third Congress.

 In June 1904, Lalayants is again arrested and in January 1905 exiled to the Vologda Governorate, but again flees and arrives at the end of spring in St. Petersburg.

 Lalayants was an active participant in the Russian Revolution of 1905.
 After the Third Party Congress, he is co-opted into the Bolshevik Central Committee, and on the instructions of Lenin, he unites a whole series of Party committees and instructs them.
 In 1906, as a member of the Central Committee, Lalayants leads a great deal of work in military organisations.
 After a short stay abroad (at the beginning of 1906), he works in St. Petersburg for the Narva outpost; as a member of the Petersburg Committee, he edits its organ-newspaper Kazarma.
-Lalayants is one of the main organisers and chairman of the first conference of the military organisations of the party in Tammerfors, where he makes a report on the role of the party in the armed uprising.
+Lalayants is one of the main organisers and chairman of the first conference of the military organisations of the party in Tammerfors (Tampere), where he makes a report on the role of the party in the armed uprising.
 Lenin closely follows the progress of the conference, giving a positive assessment of his work.